-A message from our Thrash Captain, Mark Clement
+A message from the Thrash Captain, Phil Tutt

 The Thrash is unique to Willingdon Golf Club.
 Other clubs have their 'Roll Up' where a few members turn up and enjoy each other's company for a round and go off home quietly.